 #20 Lived-In Ash Blonde Shag with Textured Bangs

-This one has that quality I always want a shag to have, where it looks like she woke up and it just fell this way.
-The bangs are wispy and imperfect, slightly parted in the middle with pieces that don’t quite match on either side, and that asymmetry is what makes the whole thing feel alive.
-The ash blonde has some warmer tones woven through the mid-lengths that keep it from reading too cool against her skin.
-I think this is the hardest shag to replicate at home because it relies so heavily on texture that looks effortless but usually involves a texturizing spray and knowing when to stop touching it.
+This one has the shag style I always look for, where the hair just looks like she woke up and it fell this way.
+The bangs look wispy and imperfect and are slightly parted in the middle with some longer pieces on either side.
+That kind of asymmetry is what gives the whole look life.
+The ashy blonde has warm strands woven through the mids which help it not look too cool against her skin.
+This is the toughest shag to recreate at home because it requires a lot of that effortless texture which most people have to achieve by using texturizing spray.

 #21 Espresso Shag with Feathered Volume and Caramel Ribbons